-A consumer law attorney represents consumers who have been taken advantage of by companies and individuals.
+A consumer law attorney represents individuals who have been taken advantage of by companies and businesses.
 This includes representing consumers with problems with debt collectors, inaccurate credit reporting, defective products, and unfair and deceptive trade practices.
 We represent the consumer against the big guys.

 A class action is a lawsuit where the plaintiff shares a common problem with many additional consumers.
 Often, the problem is small enough that each consumer cannot afford representation against the bad guys.
 By banding together as a class of individual consumers and seeking recovery for the class as a whole, the consumer can then afford to have an attorney handle the case.

 Consumers sometimes learn they have a judgment against them without knowing that there was ever a lawsuit.
 If the judgment is not valid for improper service, an attorney can help.
 If the judgment is valid, an attorney can assist with dealing with the judgment creditor, resolving the judgment, and advising you of your rights and options.